MasonManning/swapi/README.md

 ## Purpose

 The goal of this project is to learn react in a fun manner utilizing the free star wars api hosted at swapi.dev.
 React will consume the api and display the data using different features of the framework.
+No database is used, instead all data is stored in the browser by way of the window.localStorage.

 ## Concepts Covered
 The following react/javascript concepts and features have been used in this project: